swaznil/stonksxd/README.md

 StonksxD is a technical analysis platform that allows users to to build, visualize, and backtest custom indicators.
 It is made with vanilla HTML, CSS and JavaScript.
 It lets you load OHLCV CSV data, view candlestick charts, add indicators, create custom formula indicators and draw directly on the chart.

 StonksxD is both a learning project and a practical useful tool.
-As makes it easy to prototype and evaluate custom indicators.
+I have been using this to create my own custom indicator in intuitive and simple way which required a paid plan on other platforms.

 ## Motivation

-I came across a competition about building stock market indicators, the ability to create custom indicators without complex scripts really fascinated me and I wanted to build one platform some myself.
-So to learn about how it works and to make my own version of it I started stonksxd.
-I was really lost in the begining not knowing where to start so I used AI agents to build me a workable demo.
-After understanding the code structure and grasping a mental map, I started adding special features myself.
+I found a competition about building stock market indicators, and my interest was sparked because of the ability of custom indicators without complex pine scripts and so decided to design one for myself.
+In order to understand the mechanics and design one for myself, I started making stonksxd.
+I didn't know how to start when I first started working on this project so I made an AI agent build a demo version of the system for me, once I understood the flow and developed a mental map, I started working on the project, making it better by myself.

-After custom indicator section was completed and everything worked fine, it felt empty and of no use like just another trading chart wanabe that looks vibecoded.
-So I started comming up with more ideas, and the most useful idea hit me which was a backtesting engine.
-The platform I was competing on for custom indicator had no ability to test it so I added that feature on stonksxd which is really useful for me to test my own strategies.
-Finally for the real data to test these on I got some scraped data of some random companies listed in NEPSE.
+Once I finished the custom indicator part of it and got everything running properly, it started to feel pointless and boring as just another wannabe trading chart.
+So I started thinking and came up with an idea which was to add a backtesting engine.
+The platform that I was supposed to make the custom indicator for does not have such functionality so I made it in order to be able to test my own trading strategy.
+To have the real data for testing, I scraped some data from some random companies on the NEPSE.

 ## Live Demo